 “You can save a lot of money and prevent headaches by checking the attic for adequate ventilation and insulation,” he says.
 “Ninety percent of homes are under-insulated and not well ventilated, which can cause energy loss and pipes to freeze.”

-Comfort 1st Installation is a group of home and energy performance contractors who specialize in residential and commercial projects in the region.
+Comfort 1st Insulation is a group of home and energy performance contractors who specialize in residential and commercial projects in the region.
 Their goal is to increase their clients’ comfort and decrease energy and utility bills through the services they offer, including insulation installation/removal, home energy assessments, attic restoration, ice dam control and fresh air ventilation systems.
 They have several types of insulation for specific purposes and diagnostic tests to determine heat loss through walls and duct work as well as mold buildup due to poor ventilation.

 “The biggest misconception is that a low energy bill means adequate insulation, and that’s not always true,” says Callahan.
 “Homeowners most likely see their furnace and air conditioner have a longer life and fewer repairs with good insulation.”